yodaos-project/evolution/proposals/0002-opus-player.md

 ## Effect on API compatibility

-The application only needs to make a little change, add the options parameter when calling the api.
+For application developers, the application only needs to make a little change, add the options parameter when calling the api.

 For lighting effects developers, the audio will not stop automatically when the lighting effect is over.
 If you need to stop the audio automatically when the lighting effect is stopped, you need to manually stop it in the stop hook function.